goeltanmay/SecurityBot/REPORT.md

 ### Project and Development Process

-We were really excited as we believed we are solving a real problem.
+We are really excited as we believed we are solving a real problem.
 Most of the development work was done during the BOT milestone.
 The way github apps work is that there needs to be one server where github pushes the events, so we had to split our original design of one bot into 2.
 One was the server which communicated with github and had all the github related logic, and the local instance, which ran the different security tools and reported the results to the server.

 We divided ourselves into 2 teams of 2 people.
 Tanmay and Palak worked on the server while Jitin and Sachin worked on the local instance.
 We practiced pair programming, and had everyday standups during the BOT milestone, so that all the development happened in sync and both the teams were not waiting on the other.

 ### Limitations and Future Work